 Chat with Quint Kessenich

 Welcome to SportsNation!
-On Wednesday, ESPNU's Quint Kessenich stops by to chat about college lacrosse.
+On Wednesday, ESPNU's Quint Kessenich stops by to chat about this weekend of college lacrosse games.

 Kessenich, a four-time All American and 1990 graduate of Johns Hopkins University, has covered lacrosse for ESPN for over a decade.
 His responsibilities include featured regular-season action and the NCAA Division I Men's Lacrosse Championship.